mizzmo/Maintainable_Software_With_Snake_Game/docs/diagrams.md

 - There is a further abstract class inside of "MyFrame" called "SnakeObject".

 ### MyThread Class
+- Has 1 use in "Play".
 - "MyThread" seems to run the parent class and infinitely repaint the window every 30 miliseconds.

 ### MySnake Class
+- Has uses in "Food" and "Play".
 - "MySnake" extends "SnakeObject" and implements "Movable"
 - It initialises some private variables.
 - The constructor takes two values, x and y.